Supporting post-partum mothers with a connected wellness ecosystem

 We presented our functional prototype to 15 Honda stakeholders.

-We knew that our product wasn't perfect, but the goal was to build a functional prototype that would serve as a launching pad for future research and we did so.
+Our goal was to build a functional prototype that would serve as a launching pad for future research and we did so, walking the Honda team through a Visionary Scenario of how an environment with our product would look like.

 Thanks for stopping by!